Jayaranjani/messenger-authentication-okta-integration-blueprint/blueprint/index.md

 });
 ```

-### Run the sample app
+### Run the sample authentication app

-You can run the sample app locally or from the Blueprint repo.
+This blueprint includes a sample authentication app that you can run locally or from the Blueprint repo.

 :::primary
 **Note**: Regardless of the location from where you run the sample app, you need a Genesys Cloud user account in order for it to work.
 Our sample app uses the [Okta Sign-In using SDK](#configure-authenticated-messenger) approach.